percona/everest-doc/docs/install/installEverest.md

 2. You can install Percona Everest using either the wizard or the headless mode:

-    - **Install Percona Everest using the wizard**
+    - **Install Percona Everest using the wizard** {.power-number}

-        a.
-Run the following command:
+        1. Run the following command:
             ```sh
             everestctl install
             ```

-        b.
-Enter the specific names for the namespaces you want Percona Everest to manage, separating each name with a comma.
+        2. Enter the specific names for the namespaces you want Percona Everest to manage, separating each name with a comma.
 [These](../use/multi-namespaces.md#default-namespaces-in-percona-everest) namespaces are restricted and cannot be used for deploying databases.

         - If you do not specify a namespace, the `everest` namespace gets provisioned by default.